-An Vrombaut – Picture book author and illustrator, creator of 64 Zoo Lane, lover of all things giraffe
+An Vrombaut – Picture book author and illustrator, animator, lover of all things giraffe

 I grew up in Belgium with a menagerie of pets: rabbits, dogs, chickens, guinea pigs, tropical fish and even stick insects.
-I spent a lot of my time writing stories and drawing pictures of my pets -and other animals like giraffes- whilst wearing stripy jumpers knitted by my favourite half-great-aunt.
+I spent a lot of my time writing stories and drawing pictures of animals (including giraffes) and wearing stripy jumpers knitted by my favourite half-great-aunt.

 When I was almost grown up, I decided to make my giraffe drawings move.
 So I enrolled on an animation course at the Royal Academy of Fine Arts in Ghent.
 Later on, I moved to London to make my short film Little Wolf at the Royal College of Art.